Synods of Aachen (816–819): Monastic lifestyle

 Only minimal notes exist about the course of the synod.
 A central point was the orientation of the monastic life along the lines of the Benedictine Rule.
-As important as Benedict of Aniane's role was, he was not always been able to prevail despite his position.
+As important as Benedict of Aniane's role was, he was not always able to prevail despite his position.
 An important point was the plan to force monasteries' to conform to the liturgical practice of the Benedictines.
 The bishops who would not tolerate any deviation from the Roman rite, opposed this.
 Eventually a compromise was reached on this point.
 There was also controversy about whether the property of novices should be taken by the monastery or returned to their families.
 There was discussion on other technical issues as well.

 But in the core matters, Benedict of Aniane took on an authoritative role.
 He explained the Benedictine Rule to the participants, clarified doubts, and refuted errors of interpretation.
 He said that everything which conformed with the rule was good.
 He succeeded in making the Benedictine Rule the general norm for the monastic life in the Frankish realm.
 The decisions made in Aachen deviated from the original rule only in minor details.
 These were mostly traditions built up over the preceding centuries.
 Benedict of Aniane himself did not dare to make a radical break with tradition and, as a result, some non-Benedictine elements were maintained, but he tried to make the regulations enacted come as close to the original Rule as possible.

 Overall, the regulation of the Benedictine Rule was a significant step.
 This is sometimes seen as the real beginning of the Benedictine order.
 All orders founded in the following centuries were organised in accordance with the principles of this rule.
 The rules of the mendicant orders founded in the thirteenth century were the first to diverge from this basis.